Berkeley-MDes/tdf-fa23-giakirk/weekly-reports/week 2_08.31.2023.md

 I could see how this will be or already is being used to create architectures, products, and designs that are sustainability-focused.
 With the climate becoming extreme, there are already research and ongoing projects that utilize all of the software I used this week to [conceptual structural design for assessing the embodied environmental impact](https://www.mdpi.com/2071-1050/15/15/11990).

+- In regard to laser cutting, I suspect maybe we'll use more bamboo in laser cutting for sustainability.

 ## 💻 Images & Videos

 1. Adjusted prism depth to get rid of the stop on top so that the phone can be vertical.